 Sadly, Arc'teryx has discontinued our favorite rain pant.
 However, they now make the Zeta SL, which is an even lighter weight shell pant constructed of the same materials.
 The Zeta, pictured in the first image below (and followed up by the Alpha SL we tested), only has 3/4 length leg zips, while the Alpha featured full zips.
 Another major difference is that the Alpha didn't have a fly, while the Zeta features a button and zip fly.

 The Zeta SL is a decent bit cheaper than the Alpha SL's price tag.
 We are linking to the Zeta above, but be aware that until we test the new pant, the review to follow is our account of the Alpha SL.

 Hands-On Review of the Alpha SL Pant

 The Alpha SL shell pants are at home on any terrain, from wet trails to dripping ice climbs.

-Most waterproof/breathable fabrics used in rain pants does a pretty darn good job of keeping the water out.
+Most waterproof/breathable fabrics used in rain pants do a pretty darn good job of keeping the water out.
 Many companies use the same fabrics, often from Gore-Tex, and in the water-blocking department, they all do quite well.
 In this category, therefore, we focus on any design flaws that might make rain pants otherwise leak.

 The Alpha SL pants have full side zippers on both sides, which is an undeniable opportunity to let water in.
 Arc'teryx uses excellent waterproof zippers which hold up well over time, are smooth to operate, and reliably keep water out.
 These pants score highly for water resistance.